webix-hub/docs/data/spreadsheet/math.md

 Spreadsheet possesses an advanced formula editor.
 Its main features are:

-- providing the list of possible formulas on entering the first letter of the formula name in the input
+- providing the list of possible formulas on entering the first letter of the formula name in the input;
-- entering the cells references either by selecting a range of cells or by writing them manually
+- entering formula operands either by selecting a range of cells or by clicking the related cells.

 <img src="spreadsheet/formula_editor.png">